l7mp/stunner/docs/DEPLOYMENT.md

 > - on the client, set STUNner as the *only* TURN server and configure *no* STUN servers, whereas
 > - on the server do *not* configure *any* STUN or TURN servers whatsoever.

 Most users will want to deploy STUNner using the asymmetric ICE mode.
-In the rest of the docs, unless noted otherwise we will assume the asymmetric ICE mode with the media plane deployment model.
+In the rest of the docs we assume the asymmetric ICE mode with the media plane deployment model, unless noted otherwise.

 > **Warning**
 Deviating from the above rules *might* work in certain cases, but may have uncanny and